 Key Features:

-- β Canva + Google Drive integration (import directly, no downloads)
+- ✅ Canva + Google Drive integration (import directly from your media library, no downloads)

-- β Bulk scheduling (Premium plan - CSV upload)
+- ✅ Bulk scheduling (Growth plan - CSV upload)

 Pricing: